 Can’t make it to England to cross Stonehenge off your bucket list?
 No worries.
 Did you know you can see the next best thing right here in the United States?
-That’s right, who needs to take a plane all the way overseas to see a pile of rocks when you can stay stateside and see a pile of…foam… Who needs STONEHENGE when you can travel to Natural Bridge, Virginia and see FOAMHENGE.
+That’s right, who needs to take a plane all the way overseas to see a pile of rocks when you can stay stateside and see a pile of…foam… Who needs STONEHENGE when you can travel to Centreville, Virginia and see FOAMHENGE.

-While the druids crafted their grounds from stone over thousands of years, artist and fiberglass sculptor Mark Cline of Enchanted Castle Studio took a different approach in Natural Bridge, Virginia: Foam.
+While the druids crafted their grounds from stone over thousands of years, artist and fiberglass sculptor Mark Cline of Enchanted Castle Studio took a different approach: Foam.
 Styrofoam to be exact.
 Foamhenge is a full-scale styrofoam replica of the iconic English tourist attraction.
-In 2004, after only ten days of construction, the roadside attraction opened on April 1: April Fools Day.
+In 2004, after only ten days of construction, the roadside attraction opened in Natural Bridge, Virginia on April 1: April Fools Day.

-Yes, Foamhenge is a full-sized replica that sits atop a small hill is completely crafted from Styrofoam.
+Yes, Foamhenge Virginia is a full-sized replica that sits atop a small hill is completely crafted from Styrofoam.
 And, yes, it is an amazing site to behold.
 I saw it while taking a road trip around Virginia.

-It may have debuted on April Fools Day, but this oddity is no joke!
+This tourist trap may have debuted on April Fools Day, but this oddity is no joke!

 Did I say Foamhenge is next best thing to Stonehenge?
 I think maybe Stonehenge is the next best thing to this…

-While Foamhenge became a very popular tourist attraction, topping must-visit lists and garnering national media attention through the years, the structure was never meant to be permanent.
+While Foamhenge became a very popular tourist attraction, topping must-visit roadside attractions lists and garnering national media attention through the years, the structure was never meant to be permanent.
 So, after 12 years in Natural Bridge, the structure had seen better days.